Aryan-Sajith/NLP-Gazing/README.md

+# Phase 0: Fixing timezones in database

+Our data initially stored timestamps in local timezones as opposed to the universal UTC/GMT timezone format, this is fixed in this phase.

+Use files from the fix-timezone/ directory to extract timezones and convert timestamps into gmt

 # Phase 1: CSV Data Formatting and Preprocessing

 This document outlines the initial data processing steps taken to clean and standardize raw CSV data.
 The primary tool for this process is a Python script designed to handle common CSV formatting issues.